Electronic publishing: what are the key issues to consider when publishing articles in open access journals?

 Cost of publication

 Open access publishing also incurs costs for the publishing process.
 Often a fee is charged to cover these costs.
 Typically referred to as an article/author processing charge (APC), publication fee or author fee, this generally has to be paid when the article is published.
 There are a number of different ways in which authors can obtain support in paying these fees.
+In most cases, they are paid by the corresponding author’s institution.
+Remember that your institution may have negotiated discounted APCs with the publisher or made an agreement to pay all such fees centrally ‒ make sure to check in advance if any arrangements of this kind are already in place.

-In certain circumstances publication fees may be higher than normal, for example for articles that have colour illustrations or that exceed a certain number of pages.
-It is therefore advisable to enquire beforehand whether the publisher charges a fee of this kind and how it is calculated.
 New journals often waive their author fee for a certain period following their initial launch.
 However, when drawing up a publishing strategy it is important to remember that these special offers generally only apply for a limited time.

 See also